timOTdev/0011_asynchronous_javascript_requests/notes.md

 ```

 **Handling Success**
+- Notice that we can see that the request is sent using the network tab in dev tools
 - Even though the request was sent, we have to determine what to do with the response
 - We need to use the .onload to run the handleSuccess() function
 ```